On the AJ conjecture for knots: Character varieties and the -polynomial

 For a finitely presented group $G$, the character variety $\chi(G)$ is determined by the traces of some fixed elements $g_1, \cdots, g_k$ in $G$.
 More precisely, one can find $g_1, \cdots, g_k$ in $G$ such that for every element $g \in G$ there exists a polynomial $\mathbf{P}_g$ in $k$ variables such that for any representation $r: G \to SL_2(\BC)$ one has $\tr(r(g)) = \mathbf{P}_g(x_1, \cdots, x_k)$ where $x_j:=\tr(r(g_j))$.
 The universal character ring of $G$ is then defined to be the quotient of the ring $\BC[x_1, \cdots, x_k]$ by the ideal generated by all expressions of the form $\tr(r(v))-\tr(r(w))$, where $v$ and $w$ are any two words in $g_1, \cdots, g_k$ which are equal in $G$.
 The universal character ring of $G$ is actually independent of the choice of $g_1, \cdots, g_k$.
 The quotient of the universal character ring of $G$ by its nil-radical is equal to the ring of regular functions on the character variety of $G$.

-The universal character ring defined here is the skein algebra of $G$ of \cite{PS}, where it is proved that it is $TH(G)$ of Brumfiel-Hilden's book \cite{BH}.
-They prove that it is the universal character ring, which is defined as the coefficient algebra of the universal representation.
+The universal character ring defined here is the skein algebra of $G$ of \cite{PS}, where it was proved that it is $TH(G)$ of Brumfiel-Hilden's book \cite{BH}.
+They proved that it is the universal character ring, which is defined as the coefficient algebra of the universal representation.